Neurotech-Hub/Juxta5-nRF/README.md

 We are making ./lib/juxta_vitals_nrf52 to support other critical functions:
 1. We will need to read the device voltage using the internal ADC to measure VDD.
 2. We will need the ability to write to, and read the RTC.
 We will get the current time over BLE, but this library should only work on the RTC level and accept a unix timestamp to set the RTC (it shall not interact directly with BLE).

-We are currently work on this feature and should remain narrowly focused:

-Please review our source and provide a strategy for the next steps before coding.

 ## Setup Instructions